Past CDYST Masters Highlights:

 2014: Entering the 2014 CDYST Masters, Jonathan Bowman had already wrapped up the Bowler of the Year title; the first year it was clinched ahead of time.
 However, with berths available for the inaugural CDYST All-Star teams available to the top 8 bowlers in the points race, there were 7 bowlers that could still mathematically earn the final spot.
 Entering match play, the race came down to Christopher Radliff, Morgan Ruggeri, and Zachery Porter, who were separated by 29 points.
 Morgan was eliminated following her second loss in Round 4.
 In Round 5 of the Contenders Bracket, Zachery defeated Christopher 157 - 136 to keep himself in the running for the final spot.
 However, Jonathan eliminated Zachery 237 - 201 in the finals of the Contenders Bracket, enabling Christopher to earn the eighth and final All Star team position.
 In the Championship Round, Chad Sutliff won his fifth consecutive match with a 210 - 194 victory over Jonathan for his second CDYST title and the first $1,000 scholarship awarded in a CDYST event.
 Final Results

-2015: Entering the 2015 CDYST Masters, Jonathan Bowman had wrapped up his second consecutive Bowler of the Year title; and was looking to win his seventh title of the season.
+2015: Entering the 2015 CDYST Masters, Jonathan Bowman had already wrapped up his second consecutive Bowler of the Year title; and was looking to win his seventh title of the season.
 The big race, however, was for the final berths on the 2015 CDYST All-Star teams.
 There were six bowlers separated by 31 points for the final four spots; with Justin Carl, Patrick Hoey, Hunter Kempton, and Andrew Marotta within one point of each other for the final two spots.
 By advancing into the double elimination match play finals, Carl and Hoey became the final two all stars.
 In a competitive double elimination match play finals, Billy McGaffin defeated Hoey 205 - 155 in Round 4 to become the sole remaining undefeated bowler heading into the Championship Round.
 In Round 5 of the Contenders bracket, Natalya Porcello edged Hoey 192 - 189 and Bowman defeated Morgan Ruggeri 200 - 158 to set up the Contenders bracker finals.
 Bowman would move on after defeating Porcello 190 - 182.
 In the Championship Round, McGaffin capped off his undefeated day by defeating Bowman 194 - 176 for his fifth consecutive victory to earn his first CDYST title and a $1,000 scholarship.
 Final Results